Skip to main content

 }

-This is elegant but wasteful — old cached data sits around until its TTL expires.
-Fine if memory is not tight.
+Elegant, right?
+But wasteful — old cached data sits around until its TTL expires, eating memory.
+Fine if memory isn't tight.
+Not fine if you're running a 256 MB free-tier Redis instance.

 Redis with Node.js and Express

-Here is a production-ready setup using ioredis, which is the best Redis client for Node.js.
-The built-in redis package has improved, but ioredis still offers better cluster support and Lua scripting.
+Here's a production-ready setup using ioredis, which is the best Redis client for Node.js in my experience.
+The built-in redis package has improved a lot recently, but ioredis still offers better cluster support and Lua scripting.

 import Redis from 'ioredis';